yli3/insanity/README.md

 ```
   "editor.tabSize": 2
 ```
-VS code doesn't (always?) update its file list automatically for an open folder, which seems completely insane.
+VS code doesn't (always?) update its file list automatically for an open folder.
 You can define a custom key code:
 ```
 {
   "key": "ctrl+f5",